TryingOutSomething/hawker-centre-closure-tracker-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides real-time information about hawker centre closures in Singapore using data from data.gov.sg.

+> **Disclaimer**: This is an unofficial MCP server project that was entirely generated using Claude AI.
+While functional, please review and test thoroughly before production use.

 ## Purpose

 This MCP server provides a secure interface for AI assistants to access official Singapore government data about hawker centre closures, including closure dates, reopening dates, and reasons for closure.